uberhalit/SekiroFpsUnlockAndMore/README.md

 11. [![Preferred refresh rate Highest available and Vertical sync Off](https://camo.githubusercontent.com/209678e46eb63c150abf394894ef24a75bb664d0/68747470733a2f2f692e696d6775722e636f6d2f56634d754f33362e706e67)](#)
 12. Hit apply and close Nvidia Control Panel
 13. Start `Sekiro FPS Unlocker and more` and set FPS lock to your desired framerate
-14. Start the game and use fullscreen or borderless window mode
+14. Start the game and use fullscreen (144 Hz or 60 Hz Monitors) or borderless window mode (144 Hz Monitors)
 15. These steps will force disable vsync so it won't limit your fps to monitor refresh rate and also force the monitor to ignore the games request to run at 60 Hz if in fullscreen
 #### If you do not have 'Preferred refresh rate' or 'Vertical sync' follow these steps (Nvidia):
 1. **Delete the Sekiro Profile in Nvidia Control panel as otherwise it will block all settings from Profile Inspector**